rasmushenningsson/KernelDensitySJ.jl/README.md

 ![density](https://raw.githubusercontent.com/rasmushenningsson/KernelDensitySJ.jl/master/images/pl3.svg)

-If we also have some y values for each point
+If we also have y values for the points
 ```julia
 py = cos.(π.*px) .+ 0.2.*randn(40)
 ```